thu-coai/PICL/README.md

 ```
 which will merge the two pairs into `train_lm_0.bin` and `train_lm_0.idx`.

-We are still working on releasing the processed data to HuggingFace.

-### 3.2 Retrival
+### 4.2 Retrival
 + Process training data for retriever.
 Construct hard negatives.
-The preprocessed data can be downloaded from this [link](https://drive.google.com/file/d/1MMNLT44Qqktxn_-rgVbPVtn8ewFYVGDr/view?usp=share_link).
+The preprocessed data can be downloaded from this [link](https://huggingface.co/t1101675/PICL/tree/main/retriever_data).
     ```bash
     python3 tools/process_retriever_train_data.py --save retriever_data --data-names TRAIN
     ```
 + Train the retriever.
 The `train.jsonl` and `valid.jsonl` data should be put in `retriever_data/TRAIN/p1_en1_hn1_s42/merge`.
-The trained retriever can be downloaded from this [link](https://drive.google.com/drive/folders/1A7gW9tNJK9QIg0y_Kvsod0i8wgvhPKq8?usp=share_link)
+The trained retriever can be downloaded from this [link](https://huggingface.co/t1101675/PICL/tree/main/results/retriever).
     ```bash
     bash scripts/retriever/train.sh ${BASE_PATH}
     ```